 EPA/NHTSA Greenhouse Gas Emissions and Fuel Efficiency Standards for Medium- and Heavy-Duty Engines and Vehicles

-- Sets separate standards for engines and vehicles
+New Canadian GHG standards for heavy-duty engines and vehicles